Park Days 2020

 Ewert Park Joplin, MO

-The Joplin Emancipation Celebration Committee will be presenting its Annual "Park Day" Celebration, August 2nd-4th at Ewert Park in Joplin, MO.
+The Joplin Emancipation Celebration Committee will be presenting its Annual "Park Day" Celebration, July 31st - August 2nd at Ewert Park in Joplin, MO.
 Joplin Emancipation "Park Days" is a Joplin tradition, having been celebrated annually since at least 1914 (over 100 years).

 The purpose of Emancipation "Park Days" Celebration is to provide a cultural event that educates on African American freedom and achievement.
 We use this event to promote cultural diversity and respect for all cultures.
 This event is also used to support other Committee objectives which are to serve, educate and advocate in our community.